 Words and pics by Erin and Steve Berard

-After last Wednesday’s exciting Tour de France 2014 route announcement in Paris, Pez could not wait to check out some of this year’s new stage cities, especially the new HC mountain top finishes.
-With the weekend weather showing sunny and 75 degrees in the High Alps, we set out from Grenoble early on Saturday morning to scout out next year’s Tour’s third mountain top finish at the High Alps ski resort of Risoul 1850m.
+Ever since the Tour de France 2014 route announcement in Paris, Pez could not wait to check out some of this year’s new stage cities, especially the new HC mountain top finishes.
+With the weekend weather showing sunny and 75 degrees in the High Alps, we set out from Grenoble early on an autumn Saturday morning to scout out the 2014 Tour’s third mountain top finish at the High Alps ski resort of Risoul 1850m.

 Note: The Tour route from Grenoble to the first climb is a national road, not suitable for riding unless you have the luxury of having it closed to cars and a police escort!
 So skipping the Bourg d’Oisans valley road and the well-known climb of the Col du Lautaret, we started our adventures on the second to last HC climb, the epic Col d’Izoard.
 Here is our report…

 A good start – all the Cols are open!